-I would like to explain to you a little about which coffee you can use in a french press the next time you need to make a fresh cup of coffee for breakfast.
+I want to explain to you a little about which coffee you can use in a french press the next time you need to make a fresh cup of coffee for breakfast.

-Coffee can be brewed in many different ways, and just like with grills, there will always be people who swear by one or the other brewing method.
+Coffee can be brewed in many different ways.
+So, there will always be people who swear by one or the other brewing method.

-Whether you are mostly into regular filter coffee, or you love the smell of freshly ground coffee in a french press, it is largely a matter of preference.
+Whether you are into regular filter coffee or love the smell of freshly ground coffee in a french press, is a matter of preference.

-But if you have the courage to try something other than the usual filter coffee, then thee french press is a sensible step up – both in terms of taste and challenge.
+But if you have the courage to try something other than the usual filter coffee, then the french press is a sensible step up.
+Both in terms of taste and challenge.

 First of all, you have to decide whether you should buy a ground coffee or a bag with whole coffee beans.

 Here you should always go for a bag of whole beans if you want a great cup of coffee from the plunger jug.